FAQs for Graduates

 The bachelor's degree candidates will follow the master's degree candidates in the procession.

-Led by the mace bearer and student marshals, the procession descends the stairs outside the East Gym Center onto the plaza below, and then moves north through the middle of the Redwood Bowl field to the seating area.
+Led by the mace bearer and student marshals, the procession descends the stairs outside the Forbes Gym Center onto the plaza below, and then moves north through the middle of the Redwood Bowl field to the seating area.
 (Candidates in wheelchairs may join the procession at the bottom of the stairs in the plaza.)

 Marshals will provide ample guidance, which is why a rehearsal is not necessary.